dipinthomas/kops-prometheus-benchmarking/README.md

 # Kubernetes Cluster & Prometheus

-This repository contains ansible scripts to deploya KOPS cluster, nginx ingress controller and it deploys a sample application.
+This repository contains ansible playbooks to deploya KOPS cluster, nginx ingress controller and it deploys a sample application.

 The ansible script will benchmark the cluster and the application against (Request Per Second) RPS & Throughput, with the help of prometheus we will have detailed insights into cluster resources.